 How to Properly Dose Full Spectrum CBD Oil

-CBD is becoming more popular as we speak!
+Best organic CBD Oil is becoming more popular as we speak!
 One question commonly floating around the community of people taking or interested in CBD is ‘what dose of CBD should I be taking?’
 Like everything else in the world of plant medicine, there are few authoritative voices.
 Dr Dustin Sulak, one of the leading doctors in the cannabis field at healer.com, recommends starting slow, as we do.
 He states that ‘less is more’ and we recommend that approach as well.
 We have put together a simple dosing guide and an easy to follow step by step graphic for you visual learners!

 WHAT IS CBD